 Members of staff will follow the procedures for recording a disclosure as outlined in Section 9 of this policy.
-All Yellow forms will be handed to the head teacher and then stored in the safeguarding folder.
-Actions taken will be recorded and feedback will be given to staff members.

 How we support victims of child on child abuse

 The school recognises that child on child abuse has a significant impact on young people and victims are likely to need ongoing support.
 Children who are victims of sexual violence and sexual harassment wherever it happens, will likely find the experience stressful and distressing.
 Appropriate support will be put in place for victims of child on child abuse whilst investigation is taking place and following the initial response.
 Support will continue for as long as it is needed and will be reviewed regularly to ensure the victim is receiving appropriate care.
 The school will do everything we can to maintain the victim's normal routine.
 We will do everything we can to protect the victim from further bullying, harassment or abuse as a result of their disclosure.